magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-**ncd-set-mqtt-topic-connect**: This node sets the MQTT topic for ThingsBoard, which serves to inform the platform that the device is successfully connected to the Gateway.
+**ncd-set-mqtt-topic-connect**: This node sets the MQTT topic for IoT Hub, which serves to inform the platform that the device is successfully connected to the Gateway.
 **msg.topic = &#39;v1/gateway/connect&#39;**

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/36-ncd-to-thingsboard-node-red-topic-connect.png)